Dunning-Hotopp-Lab/Ecoli-Dana-LongReads/README.md

 ```

 ## R scripts for data visualization <a name="data.vis"></a>
-R scripts used in data visualization are available in the scripts directory in this GitHub repo
+R scripts and input data used in data visualization are available on Figshare

 ## System requirements